 Boy, can you tell I’m an ice addict?
 Someone call ice anonymous for me…

 When we invite people over they (luckily) almost always ask what they can bring.
 But even if they don’t offer, we will ask!
-“BBQ at our house Saturday night!
+“Outdoor party at our house Saturday night!
 Do you guys mind bringing a side or dessert to share?”
-The only exemption to this is a birthday party.
+The only exception to this is a birthday party.
 But even still, if someone asks if/what they can bring, we will always let them!
 And trust me, it doesn't have to be complicated when doing this.
-We seriously as people all the time to help with the food.
-Because, not only does it help you save money, but it's also fun to see what types of foods our friends like to make and bring to gatherings.
+We seriously ask people all the time to help with the food.
+Not only does it help you save money, but it's also fun to see what types of foods our friends like to make and bring to gatherings.

 So, to keep things simple on your end, simply ask your guests to bring their favorite side dish or their favorite dessert to share.
 Heck, you could even add a little fun to this by telling your guests you will having a cooking contest where one person will win a prize for the best side dish and/or dessert.
 You'd be amazed at how much your guests would get in to this!
 Especially if there was some sort of small prize or trophy involved.

 Sounds funny, I know, but it’s true!
 I’ve been to parties where food is placed wherever and there’s no flow, no organization, and a feeling of chaos that leads people to eat more and only grab the most expensive and desirable food.
-So, to keep this from happening while hosting a BBQ of your own, here’s the flow I keep at my food tables:
+So, to keep this from happening while having an outdoor party of your own, here’s the flow I keep at my food tables: